ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

         ...

-Next, override the `createPageLoadInteractor` method to create and return the Interactor for loading a page of entities.
-If your Screenlet supports offline mode, you should also use `offlinePolicy`'s value to pass a `CacheStrategyType` object to the Interactor.
+Next, override the `createPageLoadInteractor` method to create and return the Interactor.
+If your Screenlet supports offline mode, you should also use `offlinePolicy` to pass a `CacheStrategyType` object to the Interactor.
+For example, the `createPageLoadInteractor` method in `BookmarkListScreenlet` creates and returns a `BookmarkListPageLoadInteractor` instance.
+This method also sets the Interactor’s `cacheStrategy` property to a `CacheStrategyType` object created with `offlinePolicy`:

-Add this method to Bookmark List Screenlet's Screenlet class as follows:

     override public func createPageLoadInteractor(
         page page: Int,